Ranaelansary/task-manager-backend/README.md

 2. Run Signin (or Signup) → token is auto-saved
 3. Run any request in the **tasks** folder

+Important Decisions During Implementation

+### Backend (Server Side)

+1. **Using Node.js, Express, and TypeScript**
+   I used Node.js with Express to build the backend.
+   I used TypeScript instead of JavaScript.

+   **Why?**
+   - TypeScript helps catch mistakes early
+   - Code becomes clearer and easier to understand

+2. **Splitting the Code into Folders**
+   The backend is divided into:
+   - Routes
+   - Controllers
+   - Entities
+   - Middlewares

+   **Why?**
+   - Each file has one job
+   - Easier to read and fix problems
+   - Code is more organized

+3. **Using JWT for Login**
+   When the user logs in, the server sends a JWT token.
+   This token is used to check if the user is logged in.

+   **Why?**
+   - Secure way to log in
+   - No need to save sessions on the server

+4. **Protecting Task APIs**
+   Task routes can only be used if the user is logged in.
+   This is done using an authentication middleware.

+   **Why?**
+   - Only the user can see and manage their own tasks

+5. **Using MySQL Database**
+   I used MySQL to store users and tasks.
+   TypeORM is used to connect the app to the database.

+   **Why?**
+   - MySQL is reliable
+   - Easy to manage relations between users and tasks

+6. **Using .env File**
+   Database info and secret keys are stored in a .env file.

+   **Why?**
+   - Keeps passwords safe
+   - Easy to change settings later

 All protected endpoints use Bearer Authentication automatically.